habartakh/checkpoint15/rb1_ros2_description/README.md

 # The rb1_ros2_description package

 This package contains a ROS2 robot model description for Robotnik's RB-1 mobile base.

+In order to control the robot in the simulation, two different controllers are added to the robot:
+        - A **Differential Drive Controller** to control the RB-1's movements.
+        - An ** Effort Controller** to control the RB-1's elevator.

 ## Disclaimer:
 This package only modifies/adapts files from these repositories/packages: